DaQuan Jones: Tennessee Titans

 Jones was rated the number one overall defensive tackle by some analysts coming into the 2013 season.
-He was drafted by the Tennessee Titans in the fourth round (112th overall) of the 2014 NFL Draft.
+He was selected by the Tennessee Titans in the fourth round (112th overall) of the 2014 NFL draft.
+In Week 17 of the 2014 season, Jones recorded his first career sack against the Indianapolis Colts, tacking on four tackles including a forced fumble.

-In Week 17 of the 2014 season, Jones, recorded his first career sack against the Colts, tacking on four tackles including a forced fumble.
 Jones started in all 16 games in 2015 and 2016.
 He scored his first touchdown on January 1, 2017, after recovering a fumble in the end zone.

 In 2017, Jones started the first 12 games before suffering torn biceps and was placed on injured reserve on December 4, 2017.
 He finished the season with 31 tackles and a career-high 3.5 sacks.

 On March 14, 2018, Jones signed a three-year, $21 million contract extension with the Titans.

 On September 29, 2020, Jones was placed on the reserve/COVID-19 list by the team.
 He was activated on October 11.
-Jones finished his final season playing for Tennessee with a career-high 49 tackles.
+Jones finished his final season in Tennessee with a career-high 49 tackles.